Hoonah is a close-knit family-oriented place where people are friendly and caring. Some people call it “The Little City with the Big Heart.”

 In 1944, a fire destroyed much of the town and many priceless Tlingit cultural objects.
 The federal government assisted in rebuilding the community with war housing diverted from Hawaii.

-Hoonah maintains one of southeast Alaska's best small boat harbors, ideal for fishing.
+Hoonah maintains one of southeast Alaska's best small boat harbors.
 The area provides many opportunities for the active outdoor person.
 There is an extensive logging road system with approximately 250 miles of roads to provide access for such diverse activities as photography, hunting, fishing, hiking and berry picking.
 The Alaskan brown bear population is two per square mile.
 The open waters of Port Frederick and Icy Strait provide limitless opportunities for fishing, wildlife observations and kayaking.
 Glacier Bay National Park is just 25 miles across Icy Strait.